AliAdam/ETHSignerDemo/README.md

 ###  Sences (Screens)
-Sences divied the app into  Sences each Sence has  screens inside it
+Sences divied each Module in the  app into  Sences each Sence has  screens inside it
-each module  have it is own  storyboard inside Sence each screen have folder contain MVVM classes
+each Sence  have it is own  storyboard inside Sence each screen have folder contain MVVM classes

-* ```We have only two Modules on the app```
+* ```We have only two Sences on the ETHSignerDemo module ```
 * ```Main```   Splash screen ,   Setup Screen  and Account Screen
 *  ```SigningAndVerification```  Signing Screen , Signature Screen and Verification Screeen